Tunji Disu

-Olatunji Disu (born 13 April 1966) is a Nigerian Police Officer, a member of the International Association of Chiefs of Police, and the Head of the Intelligence Response Team (IRT) of the Police Force in Nigeria, the position previously held by Abba Kyari.
+Olatunji Disu (born 13 April 1966) has been promoted by the Inspector General of Police to the position of the AIG, he was also the former Commissioner of Police in Abuja, The Federal Capital Territory.
+He was a commissioner of police in River State before he was deployed by Kayode Egbetokun the Inspector General of Police to Abuja as the new the commissioner of police in the Federal Capital Territory, Abuja He is a member of the International Association of Chiefs of Police, and the former head of the Intelligence Response Team (IRT) of the Police Force in Nigeria, the position previously held by Abba Kyari.
+He was the Principal Staff Officer to the Acting Inspector General of Police Kayode Egbetokun.
 He's a graduate of English Education from Lagos State University (LASU) and a holder of two master's degrees, one in Administration from Adekunle Ajasin University, Ondo State, the other in Criminology, Security, and Legal Psychology from Lagos State University.

 Education and training

 Tunji Disu attended Holy Cross Cathedral primary school and completed his primary school education at Mayflower Junior School in Ikenne, Ogun State in 1979.
 He also went on to Pobuna Secondary Grammar School in Epe, and St Gregory's College, Lagos where he finished his secondary education in 1985.

 He later gained admission to study English (Education) at the Lagos State University where he graduated with a bachelor's degree in English Education in 1990.
 He obtained a post-graduate Diploma in International Relations and Strategic Studies from Lagos State University, and a certificate in Personal Protection from the United Kingdom.

 Disu holds two master's degrees in Public Administration and also in Criminology, Security, and Legal Psychology from Adekunle Ajasin University, Akungba (2010) and Lagos State University (2022) respectively.

 He has also attended different professional courses within and outside Nigeria including Small Arms Smuggling Training in Botswana, Internet Fraud Training at the University of Cambridge, United Kingdom, Strategic Leadership Command Course at the Police Staff College, Jos, Forensic Investigations and Criminal Intelligence Course at the University of Lagos, amongst others.